Skip to main content

 • Explorers can only select one choice - By default, unless a template is used, polls allow explorers to select multiple answers (this option is switched off).
 To restrict explorers to select just one answer for your poll, ensure this setting is ticked.

 • Show explorers' aggregated poll results after they vote - By default, aggregated poll results are displayed to explorers after voting, providing visibility of how others have responded to the same question.
 We recommend switching this setting off when using a poll to capture sensitive survey responses.
+When displaying aggregated results, we recommend using text to communicate to learners what the percentages mean.
+For example, 'Choose your response below to see what others thought.' or 'You'll see the percentage of colleagues who agreed with you after making your selection.'.

 • Copy the explorer's choices to explorer's journal - By default, this setting is switched off.
 When selected, a copy of the poll question and the explorer's selected response is copied into their journal.
 This is a fantastic tool for polls about next steps or areas for improvement, as it quickly captures the explorer's thoughts for use in activities or 1:1 discussions with relevant stakeholders.